eclipse-glsp/glsp-website-source/content/documentation/update_element_properties/content.md

   sticky = true
 +++

 If you want to change values for some element properties on the client side, you can send an action event to the model server to apply the new values to your model.
 For this purpose you need to implement a corresponding GLSP Server Action so that your client can send an update.
-On the Server side you need to generate than another Action to update the model state of your GModel.
+On the Server side you need to handle the action and update your GModel.

 For the following example let's assume that you have a model element named 'Event' with the properties 'name' and 'documentation'.
 And you have some part on your client that adds new information to the property 'documentation'.
 Let's see how this will work from the server side: